-First things first, before answering the question, “what does a UX UI designer do?” you must also understand the skills required.
-To ensure an interface sparkle and have its personality, a UX designer must understand how to execute, facilitate, and evaluate research and data.
+First, before answering the question, “What does a UX UI designer do?” you must also understand the required skills.
+A UX designer must understand how to execute, facilitate, and evaluate research and data to ensure an interface sparkle and have its personality.

 In contrast, UI designers must grasp composition and visual design and have a talent for palettes, typography, and branding.
-It’s also necessary to be able to solve difficulties and connect with the consumer to grasp what they want.
+It’s also necessary to solve difficulties and connect with the consumer to understand their wants.

 A genuinely skilled UX designer, on the other hand, will pay close attention to how the consumer feels.
 Communication and teamwork abilities are also essential.
-And with the right skills, one can give the solution to the question, “what does a UX UI designer do?”
+And with the right skills, one can answer the question, “What does a UX UI designer do?”

 How Does One Become A UX/UI Designer?

 To succeed in any UI design agency, you must continue challenging yourself by learning new tools and staying current on changing consumer preferences and standards.

 You’ll somehow be able to answer the problem of “what does a UX UI designer do?
 Many UX/UI Designers attend university to study design, while others obtain expertise in other sectors and upskill or reskill afterwards.

 It’s prevalent for individuals to switch careers to UX/UI once they have a comprehensive answer: “What does a UX UI designer do?